 Yes, both bottles function identically; the only difference is the generic version has no silk-screening on the exterior of the bottle.
 The generic versions of the Sport Berkey® filters have been designed for missionaries and relief organizations, where it is critical to keep costs to a minimum.

 Unfortunately the Sport Berkey® filter is not cleanable.
 Replacement filters however, are available.
-To view information about replacement filters or place an order click here.

 I understand that the media used within the Berkey PF-2™ elements is activated alumina.
 Is that the same thing as aluminum?